PacificCommunity/ofps-sam-applauncher/README.md

 Tools used to launch and package standalone R Shiny apps for macOS for the MSE workshop.
 This may be adapted and reused for other OSes and purposes.

 ## Prerequisites
-You need GCC as well as command lines compilation tools for Xcode.
-If the ``make`` command is not available you may install it from Homebrew.
+You need ``gcc`` as well as command lines compilation tools for Xcode.
+If the ``make`` command is not available you may install it from [Homebrew](https://brew.sh/).

-You also need to make sure that your R Shiny app is working OK on macOS.
+You also need to make sure that your R Shiny app is working OK on macOS before attempting to create a redistribution package.

 ## Launcher
 This C++ based tool allows to launch a script through a native executable.
-One of the issue we've had is that on macOS, ``.sh`` files are either opened in text editor or in XCode if installed.
+One of the issue we've had is that, on macOS, ``.sh`` files are either opened in text editor or in XCode if installed.
 It's possible to bypass this issue by renaning the script using the ``.command`` file extension.
 However when this is done, macOS starts the script from the home directory of the end user instead of the directory where the script is located.
 This causes the script to fail starting the R Shiny app as it cannot find the R interpreter and other resources needed for the application to run.

 ### Compilation